 You navigate the Galaxy Note with the S Pen, a smart stylus that's stored within the Galaxy Note itself.
 Releasing the stylus displays a variety of pen-based icons on the screen.
-A unique hover feature allows you to hold the stylus over the Galaxy Note to bring up additional information or options.
+A unique hover feature allows you to hold the stylus over the Galaxy Note to bring up additional

 The stylus was designed by Wacom, maker of high-end electronic drawing tablets for artists, and the quality shows.
 The S Pen is pressure-sensitive, with stunning results in S Note and other S Pen-enabled apps.
 Samsung offers "S Choice" apps that take full advantage of the S Pen's capabilities.
 The Galaxy Note II also has a full-featured touchscreen, if you prefer to swipe rather than use the stylus.

 The S Pen works in conjunction with S Note, a comprehensive note-taking app that will make you wonder why Apple doesn't include something similar with the iPad.
 S Note includes a wealth of options including handwriting-to-text conversion, shape and formula recognition, and the ability to add graphics and sound.
 There are templates for common tasks like business note-taking, journaling, or sketching.
 If you like taking notes by hand, you will love S Note.

 You'll also appreciate the ability to annotate just about anything: documents, PowerPoint presentations, email.
 For example, with the S Pen you can clip a section of an image or website, annotate it, then send it via email.